 Shopify and Amazon are giants in the e-commerce world, but which one is better for your business?
 Read on to make the right choice.

 Shopify and Amazon offer excellent e-commerce solutions, and both platforms are popular.
-Shopify announced at the June 2019 Shopify Unite event that the company had 820,000 merchants.
-Amazon's figures are less precise, but it's commonly believed that more than 2 million sellers have products listed on that e-commerce platform.
+As of June 2019, Shopify hosted 820,000 merchants.
+Amazon's figures are less precise, but according to SellerApp, more than 2.5 million sellers have products listed on the e-commerce platform.

 While both platforms offer potentially large exposure, the benefits and challenges of selling through them are unique.
 Businesses must choose the platform that works best for their needs, products and selling methods.